ansible/ansible/docs/docsite/rst/windows_winrm.rst

     ansible_winrm_transport: basic

-Basic authentication is not enabled by default on a Windows host but can be enabled by running the following in powershell:
+Basic authentication is not enabled by default on a Windows host but can be enabled by running the following in PowerShell:

 .. code-block:: powershell